 Relevance Analysis

-Semantic search using AI delivers impressive results, but sometimes there is a challenge in understanding why specific results are deemed relevant.
-Our Relevance Analysis feature eliminates this black box phenomenon, providing users with a transparent view of the factors contributing to result relevance.
-It also offers a practical jump-start, allowing users to navigate directly to the most relevant sections instead of combing through an entire document.
+Semantic search using AI delivers impressive results, but sometimes there can be a bit of a "black box" in understanding why specific results are deemed relevant.
+Our Relevance Analysis feature eliminates this phenomenon, providing users with a transparent view of the factors contributing to result relevance.
+It also offers users and idea if they want to spend time to further review a document or not.

 Note: Relevance Analysis is only available for Natural Language and Patent Number Search